Best Rated Home Theatre System Brand: Bose

 How to compare home theatre systems

-You'll need to consider the number of speakers and subwoofers you need, the size of your room, how you'll use the system and how much you're willing to pay.
+The best home theatre system for you depends on several key factors, most importantly your budget and the size of your room.
+Before you start shopping, consider the number of speakers and subwoofers you need, the size of your room, how you'll use the system and how much you're willing to pay.

 Home theatre systems aren't cheap.
 Entry-level models generally range from $400 to $600, while top-spec units start around $1,500 and go up to $4,000 or more for high-end or bespoke options.
 While you generally get what you pay for, make sure the extra spend is worth it for what you need.
 Many people will be more than happy with a 5.1 system, so paying for anything larger may be overkill.